TheDavo/ecea5348/proj1/report/report.md

 from the SQS queue, in other words, the data is consumed and assumed to be properly used by the end user or application.

-To ensure that the code is safe and nothing the `dotenv` library is installed and used to hide locations of the private keys, access keys, and endpoints of the AWS setup.
+To ensure that the code is safe and nothing is exposed, the `dotenv` library is installed and used to hide locations of the private keys, access keys, and endpoints of the AWS setup.

 # Code